allenhouchins/santa-2.0/README.md

 ## Limitations (Determined to make these work 🧐)

 - The extension can read Santa rules, but modifying rules through the extension has limitations due to how Santa locks its database

+## Modifications from Original Code

+This repository contains a modified version of the Santa extension for osquery originally developed by Trail of Bits, Inc. (https://github.com/trailofbits/osquery-extensions).

+Key modifications include:
+- Removed dependency on boost::iostreams, replacing gzip handling with zlib
+- Removed dependency on boost::process, replacing popen-based implementation
+- Updated SQL queries to work with newer Santa database schema
+- Added a main.cpp entry point - proper entry point file that registers the extension tables with osquery
+- Fixed table registration - Added the proper REGISTER_EXTERNAL macros
+- Added debugging and logging (may be removed at some point)

+All modifications maintain the original Apache 2.0 license.